fut-infrastructure/implementation-guide/fsh-content/input/pagecontent/systematic-error-messages.md

 - `LIBRARY_EVALUATE_NO_RULE_DEFINED`: Library with id %s do not contain a rule to use for evaluation.

-- `LIBRARY_EVALUATE_NO_CAREPLAN_REFERENCING_PROVIDED_PROCEDUREQUEST`: CarePlan with reference to ProcedureRequest with id %s is not found.
+- `LIBRARY_EVALUATE_NO_CAREPLAN_REFERENCING_PROVIDED_PROCEDUREQUEST`: CarePlan with reference to ServiceRequest with id %s is not found.

 - `LIBRARY_EVALUATE_RULE_SYNTAX_ERRORS`: Syntax for rule is invalid. %s